CheckRed/checkred-gcp-integration/org-onboarding/org-onboard-tutorial.md

 ## Enable IAM API for generating short-lived credentials & impersonating service accounts.

 NOTE: org-onboarding.sh will create the Service account in your project.
-Please copy the output **service_account_email** from Cloud Shell console and paste into the CheckRed GCP Impersonation account on CheckRed platform
+Please copy the output **service_account_email** from Cloud Shell console and paste into the GCP Impersonation account on GCP platform

 ```bash
 cd org-onboarding && sh org-onboarding.sh <walkthrough-project-id/> <CHECKRED_SERVICE_ACCOUNT_EMAIL>
 ```

-Click on **Copy to Cloud Shell** <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> button and replace the <CHECKRED_SERVICE_ACCOUNT_EMAIL> with CheckRed email address
+Click on **Copy to Cloud Shell** <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> button and replace the <CHECKRED_SERVICE_ACCOUNT_EMAIL> with email address

 <walkthrough-footnote>© 2026-27 CheckRed All rights reserved</walkthrough-footnote>